comnetsAD/JS_Analyzer/README.md

 ```

 ## Installing the proxy certificate
-To connect to the proxy, you should do the following:
+To connect to the proxy, do the following (instructions below are for macOS):
 Go to your WiFi, open network preferences, choose proxies, and check the following:

 Web Proxy (HTTP)